JBShady/COD5-Remastered/README.md

 ### Powerups
 * Carpenter available on all maps, togglable under the "Gametype" setting in Game Options
+* Carpenter powerup repairs do not cause a screenshake effect
 * Max Ammmos now refill equipment on all maps (betties, molotovs, grenades, etc.)
 * Fixed Insta-Kill special melee voiceover still being able to play from non-melee kills
 * Fixed the last hellhound sometimes not dropping Max Ammos, especially on Shi No Numa